Arts Discovery Educational Series presents

 All Durham Public Schools reservations will be made by the school-designated Arts Liaison.
 The Arts Liaison was appointed by each school principal to coordinate this effort.
 Please contact your principal for further action.

 Online reservations end five days prior to a performance date.
-Please email us for availability at firstname.lastname@example.org.
+Tickets will still be sold at the box office on the date of the event, dependent upon availability.
+Please email us for availability at email@example.com.

 This performance has the option to add on a Durham Arts Council Creative Arts in Public and Private Schools Program (CAPS) workshop or residency.